CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### LESSON 6: SUM, AVERAGE AND COUNT

 Let us imagine that we want to know how many reservations we have on our database.
-Similarly to the previous lesson, we could get all the records and count them ourselves, but that sounds boring and irrealistic in real life cases, where databases can have several milions of entries.
+Similarly to the previous lesson, we could get all the records and count them ourselves, but that sounds boring and unrealistic in real life cases, where databases can have several millions of entries.
 So, for that purpose we have aggregation functions:

 ```
 COUNT, SUM or AVERAGE,